Spain strikes deal to end dispute over endangered Donana wetland

 The agreement will also seek to improve conditions for seasonal workers such as strawberry pickers.

-The "historic" deal reconciles the protection of Donana with economic development, Andalusia's regional leader, Jose Manuel Moreno, told a news conference, adding that the livelihoods of many families in the area were at risk before the deal.
+The "historic" deal reconciles the protection of Donana with economic development, Andalusia's regional leader, Juan Manuel Moreno, told a news conference, adding that the livelihoods of many families in the area were at risk before the agreement.

+Environmental group Greenpeace welcomed the deal but expressed concern about the potential for illegal irrigators to benefit from the compensation payments.

+"If this were the case, it would financially reward those who break the law," Greenpeace said in an emailed statement.

 The Donana national park lies atop a 2,700-square km (1,040 square mile) underground water reserve, one of the largest of its kind in Europe and an area almost twice the size of London.